32-Year-Old Pitcher – Free Agent

 Fernando Salas Contract Information:

-Signed a one-year, $3 million contract with the Mets in February of 2017.
-The deal also includes $350K in incentives.
+Signed a minor-league contract with the Angels in August of 2017.

 To instantly reveal our fantasy analysis of every player – including Fernando Salas – simply subscribe now.

 |Preseason||Subscribe now to see our 2017 projections for Fernando Salas||3-Year Averages||68||0||0||65.3||58||28||8||66||15||4||3||2||2||15||3.86||1.12|

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No Yes

 Fernando Salas Split Stats (View Full Split Stats)

 |2016 (Multiple Teams)||31||MAJ||NYM/LAA||75||0||73.7||7.82||2.32||3.37||1.47||1.02||71.4%||91.1 MPH||3.91||4.38||.262|

 |Preseason||Subscribe now to see our 2017 projections for Fernando Salas||3-Year Averages||68||0||65.3||9.09||2.07||4.40||1.10||–||69.2%||–||3.86||3.46||.297|

 |Year||Pos||Inn||PMFinal (?)||EXP Tot (?)||PM (?)||AirPM (?)||EPM (?)||InnHome (?)||PMH (?)||InnLHP (?)||PMLHP (?)||LEFT (?)||MID (?)||RGHT (?)|